rust-lang/rust/text/0000-cargo-prepublish.md

 ## Impact on `Cargo.lock`

-Usage of `[augment]` will perform backwards-incompatible modifications to `Cargo.lock`, meaning that usage of `[augment]` will prevent previous versions of Cargo from interpreting the lock file.
-Cargo will unconditionally resolve all entries in the `[augment]` section to precise dependencies, encoding them all in the lock file whether they're used or not.
+Usage of `[patch]` will perform backwards-incompatible modifications to `Cargo.lock`, meaning that usage of `[patch]` will prevent previous versions of Cargo from interpreting the lock file.
+Cargo will unconditionally resolve all entries in the `[patch]` section to precise dependencies, encoding them all in the lock file whether they're used or not.

-Dependencies formed on crates listed in `[augment]` will then be listed directly in Cargo.lock, and the original listed crate will not be listed.
+Dependencies formed on crates listed in `[patch]` will then be listed directly in Cargo.lock, and the original listed crate will not be listed.
 In our example above we had: